catalystdao/catalyst-documentation/src/content/docs/cross-cats/cross-cats.md

 ### Initiation (order claim)

 An order is initiated by the user signing an order description.
 An example of an order description is _My 1 Ether (Ethereum) for 3000 USD (Base)_.
 The signed order is a permit2 witness allowing the solver to submit the order to the Reactor and collect the **input** (1 Ether) from the user.
 Importantly, during this step some collateral is collected from the solver.
-This ensures the solver has some skin in the game and goes through with the order.
+This ensures the solver has some skin in the game and settles the order.
 The collateral is paid back when the input is released to the solver.

-To improve the user and solver experience, an order server sits between the user and solver and aids with order validation, propergation, and quoting.
+To improve the user and solver experience, an order server sits between the user and solver and aids with order validation, propagation, and quoting.

 ### Output Payment (to user)

 The payment pathway depends on the order intent.
 For a **VM to VM** swap, the solver calls the oracle contract on the destination chain which sends & records the token payment to the user.
 For **VM to Bitcoin** swap, the solver makes the payment described in the order.
 In other words, make a Bitcoin transaction that has **a** TXO that matches the order description.
+If needed, the payment can then be validated using an SPV client.

 ### Input Payment (to solver)

 Cross Cats has 3 payment release schemes to optimise the solver experience.

-1. The default operation is optimistic resolution.
+1. Optimistic resolution.
 This assumes that the resolver delivered the payment to the user.
 After a dispute window (configured by the user), the payment will be released.
 If the order is disputed the operation falls back to option 2.
 2. Explicit validation.
 At anytime, orders can be proven.
 This requires that someone send the proof from the remote chains to the source chain.
-This is costly but is in many cases faster than optimistic resolution.
+This is more costly than optimistic resolution but may be significantly faster than optimistic resolution.
 Additionally, through batch verification the cost can be reduced at a slight increase in verification speed.
 3. Underwriting.
 The last release scheme isn't a payment proof scheme as much as it is a responsibility delegration scheme.
 If configured, an order can be bought by someone else at any point priorer to the release of the input (proof / fraud).
-This allows the initial solver to immediately get their capital back and off-hand the payment validation to a third party.
+This allows the initial solver to immediately get their capital back and hand off the payment validation to a third party.

-By using these 3 in conjunction with each other solvers only have to lock liquidity for a small amount of time while the security of the system can remain highly secure.
+By using these 3 in conjunction with each other, solvers only have to lock liquidity for a small period of time while not sacrificing any system security.
 At the same time, speed, security, and cost can be rebalanced based on the specific needs of a user or chain conditions.

 ## Bitcoin & Pseudo Solving